dfelinto/blender-manual/manual/editors/3dview/navigate/camera_view.rst

 Roll, Pan, Dolly, and Track
 ---------------------------

-To perform these camera moves, the camera must first be *selected* so transform operations apply to it.
+To perform these camera moves, the camera must first be selected so transform operations apply to it.
 The following actions also assume that you are in camera view.
 Having done so, you can now manipulate the camera using the same tools that are used to transform any object:

 Roll
    Press :kbd:`R` to enter object rotation mode.
-The default will be to rotate the camera in its local Z axis (the axis orthogonal to the camera view), which is the definition of a camera "roll".
+The default will be to rotate the camera along its local Z axis (the axis orthogonal to the camera view), which is the definition of a camera "roll".
 Vertical Pan or Pitch
    This is just a rotation along the local X axis.
-Press :kbd:`R` to enter object rotation mode, then :kbd:`X` twice (the first press selects the *global* axis, pressing the same letter a second time selects the *local* axis -- this works with any axis;
+Press :kbd:`R` to enter object rotation mode, then :kbd:`X` twice.
+(The first press selects the *global* axis, the second the *local* axis.
-   see the :doc:`Axis Locking page </scene_layout/object/editing/transform/control/axis_locking>`).
+   This works with any axis; see :doc:`Axis Locking </scene_layout/object/editing/transform/control/axis_locking>`).
 Horizontal Pan or Yaw
    This corresponds to a rotation around the camera's local Y axis.
-   Press :kbd:`R`, and then :kbd:`Y` twice.
+   Press :kbd:`R`, then :kbd:`Y` twice.
 Dolly
    To dolly the camera, press :kbd:`G` then :kbd:`MMB` (or :kbd:`Z` twice).
 Sideways Tracking
-   Press :kbd:`G` and move the mouse (you can use :kbd:`X` twice or :kbd:`Y` to get pure-horizontal or pure-vertical sideways tracking).
+   Press :kbd:`G` and move the mouse (you can use :kbd:`X` or :kbd:`Y` twice to get purely horizontal or vertical tracking).